-It’s a little more than four hours southwest from Denver, but it’s worth the drive.
-This small, former mining town feels like it exists in its own little bubble of relaxation.
-Speed limits are extra slow, the downtown looks and feels old-fashioned and the scenic drives just beg for you to take your time and take in the views.
+The town has dubbed itself the “Last great Colorado ski town,” but Crested Butte is also worth a visit after the snow melts.
+Located a little more than four hours southwest from Denver, the small, former mining city feels like it exists in its own little bubble of relaxation.
+Speed limits are extra slow, the downtown looks and feels old-fashioned, and the scenic drives just beg for you to take your time and enjoy the views.

-There’s a ton of adventure awaiting in Crested Butte.
-Here are 10 of our favorite ways to explore the town, beyond skiing—including many ideas that are quirky and unique, just like the town itself.
+There’s a ton of adventure awaiting in Crested Butte beyond skiing—including many activities that are quirky and unique, just like the town itself.

 Take a Scenic Drive